dreamcatcher-tech/network/Inbox/2024-08-09 1616 tps report generation.md

 Each session starts a new thread, and one tps report per executing file is made.

 Objects are:
 - workbench - a branch where one or more files are asked to be run, and can be changed and rerun.
 A place where experimentation occurs.
 It knows where it was requested from, and is a randomly generated ID.
 The current target files in the workbench are changed for each test cycle.
 The workbench controls the invocation of runners for the individual test files.
+Capable of running multiple executes of tests concurrently.
 - test suite - the group of tests described in the .test.md file
-- test - an individual test in that .test.md file
+- test case - an individual test case in that .test.md file
-- iteration - an individual run of a test.  multiple runs combine with variance to give a tps report
+- iteration - an individual run of a test case.  multiple runs combine with variance to give a tps report
 - tps report - the outcome of running a test suite.
 One tps report per test file.

+Need to have a handle on a workbench to be able to run tests.
+Workbench can be told to run 1 or more test files, and can be told to run 1 or more test cases within those files.
+A execution of a collection of test cases is called a test run.
+A test run will generate one tps report per test file.

+? should the tps reports be able to cover multiple files in a single file ?
+Seems very messy to do this.

+Workbench interface:
+- execute( globPatterns: string[],  )

+Test Planner is called by the workbench, and is given all the files to run.
+It is called in its own isolated branch.

+Files are always controlled by the caller and can be set to anything in the run branch.